 There is no fee to participate in summer training.
-This may change in coming years, as there are some fairly substantial expenses incurred by the team (and also by parent volunteers).
-We're considering the idea of a modest fee that would provide each athlete with a summer training shirt and defray some of the costs, but that will not be in place this year.
+We want summer training to be as accessible as possible for as many as possible.
+We know it is already a significant investment of your valuable time.
+If anyone is inclined to make a donation to help offset the cost, we would be very grateful!
+This is totally optional.
+The donation would be to our club team and is tax deductible.
 There will be a fee for attending cross-country camp (amount TBD based on number of attendees and costs, but probably around \$120 dollars for the 4 day/3 night long camp), and a team fee for those who want to practice and compete during the official season.
 The amount of the team fee is TBD, and we will notify you of that amount prior to the start of the season.
-We anticipate it will be around \$150.00.
+We anticipate it will be around \$130-\$150.
+This is more than last year, but last year the collected fee was unable to cover the cost of the entry fees to our races, and so it needs to be increased.
+We will do our best to be financially responsible with your hard-earned money.
+We appreciate your support!